The fundamental groups of presymplectic Hamiltonian G-manifolds: clean -actions and moment maps on presymplectic -manifolds

-Similar to the symplectic case, Lin and Sjamaar obtain the following theorem. \begin{theorem} \cite{LS} Let $(M, \omega)$ be a connected presymplectic Hamiltonian $G$-manifold with a clean $G$-action and proper moment map $\phi$.
+Under the cleanness assumption of the action, Lin and Sjamaar obtain the following theorem. \begin{theorem} \cite{LS} Let $(M, \omega)$ be a connected presymplectic Hamiltonian $G$-manifold with a clean $G$-action and proper moment map $\phi$.
 Then the fibers of $\phi$ are connected, $\phi(M)\cap \mathfrak t^*_+$ is a closed convex polyhedral set, and $\phi(M)\cap\mathfrak t^*_+$ is rational if and only if the null subgroup $N$ is closed.
 If $M$ is compact, then $\phi(M)\cap\mathfrak t^*_+$ is a convex polytope. \end{theorem}

 Let us clarify some terms occurring in Theorem~\ref{conv}.
-A convex polyhedral set in a finite-dimensional real vector space is the intersection of a locally finite number of closed half-spaces.
+A convex polyhedral set in a finite-dimensional real vector space is the intersection of closed half-spaces that is locally finite.
 A convex polyhedron is the intersection of a finite number of closed half-spaces.
 A convex polytope is a bounded convex polyhedron.